As part of you ongoing swimming pool maintenance you will need to backwash your swimming pool filter.

-Why should I backwash my swimming pool filter?
+Why do I need to backwash my swimming pool filter?

-Periodically backwashing dislodges these contaminants and disposes of them.
-This increases filtrationefficiency.
+This increases filtration efficiency.
 And leads to a cleaner, safer swimming pool.

 How often should I backwash my swimming pool filter?

 In normal circumstances, it is recommended that you backwash your swimming pool filter once weekly.
-Ideally, after the pool has been vacuumed and cleaned.
+Ideally during the regular swimming pool service, after the pool has been vacuumed and cleaned.

 An indicator that your swimming pool filter may need backwashing is when the pressure rises approx. 8-10psi above normal operating pressure (you can determine base pressure after a backwash and work from this).

 How to backwash a swimming pool filter: step by step guide